 Super Soft Hot Cross Bun FAQ

 These really need the mixer to develop the strength in the dough.
-If you want to make some by hand, these hot cross buns would be a great option.
+If you want to make some by hand my classic hot cross buns would be a great option.

 Yes!
 Just use the '2x' button on the recipe card.
 You can use a 9"x13" (20cmx30cm) pan or just a baking sheet to make these on.

-I used a 9" (23cm) metal baking pan - this one is from Williams Sonoma
+I used a 9" (23cm) metal nonstick baking pan - this one is from Williams Sonoma

 I haven't tested doing the first rise overnight but I would say that it works just fine.
 I would leave the dough out on the counter for an hour or so just to kick start the rising process before putting it in the fridge, as the cinnamon inhibits the yeast in the dough which prolongs the process a little.